MariusCausemann/brain-PVS-SAS-transport/readme.md

 `snakemake --conda-frontend conda --use-conda --cores N`

-Note that this requires significant computational resources (around ~ 500GB mem, 64 cores minimum).
+Note that this requires significant computational resources (around ~ 500GB RAM, 64 cores minimum).
 Snakemake supports job submission systems like `slurm`.
-Adjust our profile in `ex3/config.yaml` to your needs and start with:
+Adjust our profile in `ex3/config.yaml` to your needs, install the generic executor plugin with

+`conda install -c conda-forge -c bioconda snakemake-executor-plugin-cluster-generic`

+and start with:

 `snakemake --profile ex3`